the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 ### Exercises:

 * Read more about [variables in JavaScript](https://javascript.info/variables).
-* Try to declare an empty (declare but do not define) variable with the keyword `const`.
+* Try to declare an empty (declare but do not initialize) variable with the keyword `const`.
   * This should lead to an syntax error: `Missing initializer in const declaration`.
 * Try to declare a variable without let, const, or var.
   * This is possible, but should be avoided.
 The book will later explain why this is the case.